-The HDT Technology
+The HDT Lifecycle

 The HDT's core techniques are based on reinforcement learning and Bayesian inference (RL).
 In summary, the HDT employs Bayesian inference to user interaction data to define the parameters necessary for an RL agent to evaluate and recommend actions.
 These parameters include the states relevant to an objective, their degree of relevance to the objective, the relevant actions and their value, and the action rewards.

-However, the defining characteristic of the HDT is the dynamic nature of the RL environment, in which states, states' values, actions, and rewards are continuously updated to reflect changes in the user's environment, and user objectives and preferences.
+However, the defining characteristic of the HDT is the dynamic nature of the RL environment, in which states, states' values, actions, and rewards are continuously updated to reflect changes in the user's environment, objectives and preferences.

 In addition, more advanced versions of the HDT rely on unsupervised learning to identify user preferences and decisions patterns, which improves the accuracy of the HDT recommendations.

 Once users start to follow the HDT recommendations, the HDT can begin to handle many of the user's digital decisions, thus giving the users more time and attention to dedicate to creative and social activities.

 The HDT has the same features as the more general agent, the Information Digital Twin (IDT).
 As such, the HDT can also connect to centrally managed scenarios (e.g., health, traffic, pandemics management, or operational risk management).
 This connectivity enables the HDT to update its user "action information values" and thus improve the effectiveness of the user actions and increase their alignment with social objectives when necessary.